Fitness Trainer Lisa Lanceford Demonstrates The Right Way To Do Lateral Dumbbell Raises In New Video

-Fitness trainer Lisa Lanceford demonstrated the right way to do lateral dumbbell raises in the most recent video on her Instagram page.
-Rocking a purple sports bra and matching leggings, Lisa showed the right and wrong way to do the exercise in two clips that were spliced into one side-by-side comparison video.
-She demonstrated incorrect lateral raises in the video on the left.
+Fitness trainer Lisa Lanceford focused on demonstrating proper form in the most recent video on her Instagram page.
+Rocking a purple sports bra and matching leggings, Lisa showed the right and wrong way to do lateral dumbbell raises in two clips that were spliced into one side-by-side comparison video.

+Lisa demonstrated incorrect lateral raises in the video on the left.
 In it, she angled the weights diagonally and lifted them slightly above her shoulders.
 Also, each time she raised the weights, she leaned her back forward slightly.

-In the clip that displayed the correct form, she kept her back steady and lifted the weights until they were parallel with her shoulders and not above them.
+In the clip that displayed the correct form, the trainer kept her back steady and lifted the weights until they were parallel to her shoulders and not above them.

-In the caption, she instructed viewers not to use momentum to lift the weights and to ensure that the dumbbells are facing the body as they’re raised.
-She also encouraged fans to maintain a braced core when they attempt the exercise and to use slow controlled movements as they complete their reps.
+In the caption, Lisa instructed viewers not to use momentum to lift the weights.
+She also said exercisers should make sure that the dumbbells are facing the body as they raise them.
+She encouraged fans to maintain a braced core when they attempt the exercise and to use slow, controlled movements as they complete their reps.

-Lisa stressed that the she isn’t trying to shame anyone for doing lateral raises the wrong way.
-Her goal with the video was to help people maximize the potential of the exercise and prevent potential injury, she said before expressing hope that they found the video useful.
+Lisa stressed that she isn’t trying to shame anyone for doing lateral raises the wrong way.
+Her goal with the video was to help people maximize the potential of the exercise and prevent potential injury, she explained.
+She also expressed hope that viewers found the video useful.

-The clip has been viewed close to 170,000 times as of this writing and more than 100 Instagram users have commented on it.
-In those comments, fans shared their appreciation for her demonstration of proper lateral dumbell raise form.
+The clip has been viewed close to 170,000 times as of this writing, and more than 100 Instagram users have commented on it.
+In those comments, fans shared their appreciation for her demonstration of proper form for the lateral dumbbell raise.

 “Fab tip, I have to use teeny tiny weight for this one, but I know its effective!” one person wrote.
 “Thanks for sharing Lisa.”